-Column 3 compares the information content in covenant concerns with covenant slack, which is the standardized difference between the covenant threshold and the firm's actual financial ratios.
+Lastly, Column 5 compares the information content in covenant concerns with covenant slack, which is the standardized difference between the covenant threshold and the firm's actual financial ratios.
 Conceptually, covenant slack is linked to covenant concerns as a lower slack implies a higher probability of violating covenants.
 However, in the data the correlation between covenant slack and covenant concerns is low (correlation of -0.1).
 A key reason why these two variables differ is because covenant slack is based on past cash flow realizations, whereas covenant concerns also reflect the future path of cash flows.
 Both measures can differ substantially when past earnings are a poor proxy for future cash flows, for instance when earnings are more volatile or less persistent.
-Nonetheless, as prior work finds that covenant slack is associated with reductions in investments (Adler (2020)) as well as total debt growth (Lian and Ma (2021)), it is important to investigate whether CovFuture remains informative after controlling for covenant slack.
+I find that controlling for covenant slack does not diminish the relationship between covenant concerns and capital expenditures.
+Here, covenant concerns explain a decline of 12.72 bps (s.e. = 3.43 bps).
+For comparison, a one standard deviation decline in slack is associated with a 22.79 bps (s.e. = 4.11 bps) decline in capital expenditures for a firm with the average covenant slack of 0.02.